 Our mission as a school community is to model love, acceptance and guidance so that we may provide opportunities for children to develop their unique gifts in order to reach their full potential.
 At St. Elizabeth we work as a team to create an environment of peace so all students can feel safe as they learn.

 St. Elizabeth Elementary School is located in the northwest section of Mill Woods.
 It serves children mainly from the Lee Ridge, Lakewood, and Richfield neighborhoods.
-The school is situated on Mill Woods Road just south of the Millbourne Mall.
-Easy access to Whitemud Freeway and Mill Woods Town Center Mall.
+The school is situated on Mill Woods Road just south of the Millbourne Mall with easy access to Whitemud Freeway and Mill Woods Town Center Mall.

 - Comprehensive English program from Kindergarten to grade 6